 The treatment in terms of damage to temperature sensitive electronics in an enclosure is based on the guidance in FAQ 13-0004 (Reference 29), which recommends assuming TS damage thresholds provided

-The component is not mounted on the surface of the (front or back wall/door) where it would be directly exposed to the convective and/or radiant energy of an exposure fire.
+The component is not mounted on the surface of the enclosure (front or back wall/door) where it would be directly exposed to the convective and/or radiant energy of an exposure fire.

 The presence of louvers or other typical ventilation means does not invalidate the guidance provided in the FAQ.